DataSQRL/datasqrl.github.io/docs/getting-started/intro/api.md

 ## Next Steps

-Wonderful, you have completed the 3 essential steps of building a data service with DataSQRL:
+Wonderful, you have completed the 3 essential steps of building a data pipeline with DataSQRL:
 * Writing SQRL scripts
 * Connecting data sources
 * Designing and querying the data API

-Now you can go off, build amazing data services, and [tell us](/community) about it.
+Now you can go off, build amazing data products, and [tell us](/community) about it.

 If you are eager to continue learning, we have two more optional chapters in this tutorial:

 * [**Advanced Topics**](../advanced) covers additional features of DataSQRL.
-* [**Deployment**](../deploy) shows you how to deploy the data microservice compiled by DataSQRL.
+* [**Deployment**](../deploy) shows you how to deploy the data pipeline compiled by DataSQRL.

 If you want to learn more about querying the data API from your application or favorite programming language, the [reference documentation](/docs/reference/api/graphql/query) has an overview.
 It also [covers API design](/docs/reference/api/graphql/design) in more detail.